top of page

 The verb 'topple' finds its roots in the Old English word 'typpan,' which meant 'to tumble over' or 'fall over.'
 This word has remained remarkably consistent in its meaning over the centuries.
 'Topple' captures the action of causing something or someone to fall over or collapse from an upright position, often implying instability or the loss of balance.
 The etymology of 'topple' reflects the universal human experience of witnessing or causing objects or structures to tip and fall, and it continues to be used to describe such occurrences in modern language.

-Quiz: Find the meaning of the verb topple:
+Find the correct meaning of the verb topple:

 Try Again!